Slackadays/Clipboard/documentation/manpages/man.md

 ### **CLIPBOARD_THEME**

 Set this to the color theme that CB will use.
-Choose between light, darkhighcontrast, lighthighcontrast, amber, and green (the default is dark).
+Choose between light, darkhighcontrast, lighthighcontrast, amber, green, and ansi (the default is dark).

 ### **FORCE_COLOR**